Nau mai, haere mai ki Te Wāhanga Tātai Hauora.

-There’s strong demand for people with this sort of training in government agencies like the Ministry of Health and the Ministry of Social Development; in local and regional councils and District Health Boards; in iwi authorities and Pacific Island development agencies; and in private sector health organisations.
-These organisations need people who can see the big picture and can use their skills to ensure New Zealand’s future is a healthy one.
+Our graduates work in government agencies like the Ministry of Health and Te Whatu Ora; in local and regional councils and community organisations; in hospitals; in iwi authorities and Pacific Island development agencies; and in private sector health organisations.

-Together, we can make a difference to New Zealanders’ health and wellbeing, and shape a healthy future.
-I look forward to you joining us.
+We connect people, ideas, and disciplines so we can make a difference to New Zealanders’ health and wellbeing.
+Together, we can shape a healthy future.